rishabhnk/Machine_Learning/README.md

 I will be doing 100 days of Machine learning, an hour a day

+(I did not start Machine Learning on January 4th, I just started tracking on that day)

 ### Day 1: Jan 4th 2019:
    **Learned Classification ML Models**- Learned about Logistic Regression, K-NN, SVM